system76/tech-docs/src/models/darp7/repairs.md

 4. Set the machine back down and raise the keyboard away from the chassis.
 The larger ribbon cable is for the keyboard, while the smaller ribbon cable is for the keyboard backlight.

 ![Keyboard ribbons](./img/keyboard-ribbons.jpg)

-_Note: Unplugging the ribbon cables is not required to remove the bottom cover._

 5. Flip the black latches upwards to free the ribbon cables.
 6. Pull the ribbon cables out of the connectors.